sanskrit/vyakarana/docs/rule_types.rst

 output(s), and metarules, which describe how to interpret other rules.

 .. note::
-    The divisions loosely correspond to traditional definitions, but there is no 1:1 mapping.
+    The types loosely correspond to the traditional classification, but there is no 1:1 mapping.

 Ordinary rules